-Parent Reports - Creating and Managing Report Templates (pre release feature guide)
+Parent Reports - Creating and Managing Report Templates

 Parent reports, in Insight, are almost entirely customisable, to suit your needs.